open-energy-transition/procurement-metastudy/documentation/13-scenario-config.rst

 Key differences by year:

-* 2025: All powerplant capacities are kept constant (no capacity expansions).
+* 2025: No coal phase-outs have been initiated.
 * 2030: 17 countries have achieved their coal phase-out targets.
+See `Beyond Fossil Fuels Europe's Coal Exit<https://beyondfossilfuels.org/europes-coal-exit/>`_.

 When the RES target is referenced in this table, it implies that: